frederic-perez/AmE-dictionary/data/dictionary.md

 __anastomosis__ _n_ :three: __2__ (Medicine) The surgical connection of separate or severed tubular hollow organs to form a continuous channel, as between two parts of the intestine.
 __anastrophe__ _n_ :two: /uh-NAS-truh-fee/ [:scroll: From ana- (back) + strophe (turning)] The inversion of the usual order of words.
 __anathema__ _n_ :nine::m: /ə-ˈna-thə-mə/ Something that one absolutely and positively cannot stand is anathema.
 Garlic is anathema to vampires (ditto for stakes and daylight).
 So is kryptonite to Superman or a silver bullet to a werewolf.
 A person or thing detested or loathed. _Syn_ bete noire _Because of what he did to Sam, he is anathema to me now._
-__anathematize__ _v tr_ /uh-NATH-uh-muh-tyz/ [:scroll: From Middle French anathematiser, from Latin anathematizare (to ban, curse, or detest), from Greek anathematizein (to curse), from anathema (something devoted to evil).]
+__anathematize__ _vt_ /uh-NATH-uh-muh-tyz/ [:scroll: From Middle French anathematiser, from Latin anathematizare (to ban, curse, or detest), from Greek anathematizein (to curse), from anathema (something devoted to evil).]
 To denounce, condemn, or curse.
 Curse or declare to be evil or anathema or threaten with divine punishment.
 __anchor<sup>1</sup>__ _n_ :mute:[anc~~h~~or]
 __anchor<sup>2</sup>__ _v_ :mute:[anc~~h~~or] _Does your kid aspire to anchor the evening news?_
 __Anchors Aweigh__ _n_